-Also called nonalcoholic fatty liver disease, it occurs when there is too much fat in the liver or steatosis.
+Also called nonalcoholic fatty liver disease occurs when there is too much fat in the liver or steatosis.

-There may be no symptoms in the early stages, but ongoing liver damage can lead to a more serious condition.
+There may be no symptoms early, but ongoing liver damage can worsen a more severe condition.

-Some people with nonalcoholic fatty liver disease (NAFLD) will develop nonalcoholic steatohepatitis (NASH).
+People with nonalcoholic fatty liver disease (NAFLD) develop nonalcoholic steatohepatitis (NASH).
 This can lead to cirrhosis or scarring and dysfunction of the liver.

-Fatty liver is often linked to obesity, high blood pressure , diabetes, and high cholesterol.
-NAFLD or NASH is not due to high alcohol consumption.
+Fatty liver is often linked to obesity, high blood pressure, diabetes, and high cholesterol.
+NAFLD or NASH is not due to increased alcohol consumption.

 Fatty liver can also occur during pregnancy, and cirrhosis can result from alcohol-related liver disease, but NAFLD is considered a separate diagnosis and is handled differently by doctors.

 Nonalcoholic fatty liver disease (NAFLD) can occur if too much fat builds up in the liver.

 Many people have a fatty liver without symptoms, but it can progress to a more severe condition in some cases.